-Intraoral examination; A mal-occluded tender mobile mandible with a bilateral parasymphysial, closed, unstable, type A mandibular fracture with no injury to the tongue or other oral cavity structures [Figure 2].
-The diagnosis was radiologically confirmed by town view skull x-ray [Figure 3] and Multidetector computerized tomography serial cuts [Figures 4,5].
+On intraoral examination; a mal-occluded tender mobile mandible with a bilateral parasymphysial, closed, unstable, type A mandibular fracture with no injury to the tongue or other oral cavity structures [Figure 2].
+The diagnosis was radiologically confirmed by towne’s view x-ray [Figure 3] and Multidetector computerized tomography serial cuts [Figures 4,5].
 The patient was sent to the operative theater.